Don Preister

 Don Preister (born December 23, 1946) is a Democrat who served 16 years as a Nebraska state senator from Bellevue, Nebraska in the Nebraska Legislature and greeting card manufacturer for Joy Creations.
 He has served on the Bellevue City Council since 2009 and was the council president for 2013.
-He founded Green Bellevue in 2009 and serves as its leader.
+As a newly appointed City Council member, at the request of Mayor Gary Mixan, he established a green team named Green Bellevue committee to coordinate efforts towards a cleaner, greener, more sustainable community.